soheilee/NewJavaProject/README.md

 Hi,

-This is an example of a readme content to see if everything works properly.
+This is an example of a readme content to see if everything works properly. bbb